 10.3 Performance Management

 At the beginning of the appointment of a Postdoctoral Scholar, the Principal Investigator (PI)/Supervisor shall establish clear expectations in writing (template), at a minimum, for: (a) reporting duties (frequency, level of detail, format, etc.); (b) level of performance; and (c) professional conduct.
-The Postdoctoral Scholar is thereafter responsible for meeting or exceeding these expectations.
+The Postdoctoral Scholar is thereafter responsible for meeting (or exceeding) these expectations.
+The PI/Supervisor is responsible for following up and providing feedback on a regular basis with the Postdoctoral Scholar to ensure s/he is meeting expectations.

 A practical first step is for the PI/Supervisor to work with a new Postdoctoral Scholar to establish an Individual Development Plan (IDP) within the first three months of the appointment.
 The Individual Development Plan is an interactive, web-based tool that serves as a constructive means of communication between the PI and Postdoctoral Scholar, and it also provides a planning process that identifies both professional development needs and career objectives for the Postdoctoral Scholar.
 Reviewing the IDP on an annual basis – during an Annual Review – is a good practice.

-(The written Annual Review is strongly recommended, but not required.)
-The Graduate College provides an annual review template that builds on the progress of the IDP.
+A written, annual review is required for all Postdoctoral Scholars who are continuing beyond the initial one-year appointment.
+The Graduate College provides an annual review template for this purpose.

 If a Postdoctoral Scholar is unsatisfactorily performing his/her duties, the PI/Supervisor shall promptly attempt to address these issues via informal coaching and mentoring.
 The PI/Supervisor shall document such efforts.